Logo

 Core features:

-• Futures and derivative markets;
+• Futures and other derivative markets;

 • Integrated market analytics;

-• Security audits and reserve disclosures
+• Security efforts that include audits and public-facing disclosures.

 6. Luno — Simplified Crypto Trading for New Users